 Once done, thoroughly wash rhubarb stalks under cold running water.

 Blanching is a favored process that helps preserve the bright color of rhubarb and other vegetables before freezing.
-This is an entirely optional step, but one to think about implementing if you plan on freezing your rhubarb longer than three months.
+This is an entirely optional step but one to consider implementing if you plan to freeze your rhubarb longer than three months.

-To do this, bring a pot of water to a boil, and drop your cut raw rhubarb into it for one minute.
+To do this, boil a pot of water and drop your cut raw rhubarb into it for one minute.

 Once that minute is up, drain the boiling water immediately and run your rhubarb under cold water to stop it from cooking.
-After this, dry your rhubarb thoroughly before heading to the actual freezing phase.
+After this, thoroughly dry your rhubarb before heading to the freezing phase.

 Freezing

-The last step on this how-to freeze rhubarb guide is the freezing itself.
+The last step in this how-to-freeze rhubarb guide is the freezing itself.

 Place it in the freezer for about 2-3 hours.

-Transfer the individual partially frozen rhubarb in resealable freezer bags.
+Transfer the individual partially frozen rhubarb to resealable freezer bags.
 Use a straw or a sealer to remove the excess air, which reduces the formation of ice crystals and freezer burn.

 Thawing